 Since the beginning of his career in 1990, Frank Graziano has written on an extraordinarily wide range of topics in Latin American culture.
 He retired from teaching in 2017.

 His early work was on poetry, resulting among many other publications in the edited volume Semblanza de Alejandra Pizarnik (Fondo de Cultura Económica, 1992).
 Later studies resulted in Divine Violence: Spectacle, Psychosexuality, & Radical Christianity in the Argentine "Dirty War" (Westview Press 1992); and in a book, The Lust of Seeing, on the Uruguayan fiction writer Felisberto Hernández (Bucknell University Press, 1997).

-Professor Graziano also recently completed Undocumented Dominican Migration, which is forthcoming from University of Texas Press.
-The book analyzes the complex causation of boat migration, taking into account the interacting structural, cultural and psychological factors that motivate migrant departures.
+Professor Graziano also published Undocumented Dominican Migration (University of Texas Press, 2013), which analyzes the complex causation of boat migration, taking into account the interacting structural, cultural, and psychological factors that motivate migrant departures.
 The book has a companion website, undocumented-dominican-migration.com.
-Professor Graziano also organized a related conference, "Undocumented Hispanic Migration: On the Margins of a Dream," held at Connecticut College on October 16-18, 2009.
+Graziano organized a related conference, "Undocumented Hispanic Migration: On the Margins of a Dream," held at Connecticut College on October 16-18, 2009.